iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 Over 500,000 residents have gotten at least one shot, according to the newspaper.

+Part of the smooth rollout is due to the Sununu administration's creation of an <a href="https://www.vaccines.nh.gov/" target="blank"> easy-to-use registration website</a>.
+By the end of March, New Hampshire entered its final phase of vaccinations.

 ## Vaccinations available to out-of-staters

 Our state has so much capacity that it's even <a href="https://www.bostonglobe.com/2021/04/09/metro/cant-book-covid-19-vaccine-appointment-soon-you-can-get-shot-new-hampshire/" target="blank">opening up vaccination slots to out-of-state residents</a>.
 This will likely appeal to our Massachusetts friends over the border.\